 Address: 81 Trần Phú, Lê Hồng Phong

-- Kem Pop Gelato is a popular place to have gelato, milk tea, coffee, and other desserts.
+- Pop Tea & Coffee is a popular place to have gelato, milk tea, coffee, and other desserts.
 The drinks are on the sweeter side, yet the desserts are mouthwatering.
 Choose from small cakes and passion fruit mousse.
 If you’re a huge fan of durian, try the durian crepe.
 Chunks of durian between the crepe layers is heavenly.
 You can also make your own gelato combo which is charged by weight.

 Address: 316 Phan Bội Châu, Trần Hưng Đạo

 - Chè Nhớ is a good place to hang out in the evenings if you want coffee, milk tea, juice, and smoothies.
 Most people come here to eat chè, Vietnamese sweet soup dessert.
 The chè Thái with a dollop of durian is oh so good for 27,000 VND ($1.15 USD).
 There are three levels of seating with outdoor seating on the top level.
 Even though this place looks fancier, the prices for drinks and dessert are reasonable.

 The easiest way to get to Quy Nhon is by taking a short one-hour direct flight to Phu Cat Airport (Airport code: UIH).
 You can get here daily from Ho Chi Minh City, Hanoi, and Hai Phong from VietJet Air, Pacific Airlines, Vietnam Airlines, or Bamboo Airways.